learn-co-students/swift-IBOutlets-readme-nyc-web-091718/README.md

 ### IB Outlets

-Firs things first: You want button presses to change the text label in your interface.
+First things first: You want button presses to change the text label in your interface.
 Your code first has to know that the text label even exists and link to it.
 It does this by creating an _IB outlet_ between the view controller code and the text label.

 The first thing you want to do is display your view's code alongside the view itself.
 Xcode offers a handy way of doing this: the Assistant Editor.
 Do you see the two sets of buttons in the top right corner of the Xcode toolbar?
 The second one from the left, marked with two circles, allows you to open up the Assistant Editor.